Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Introduction

-Since the Eucliedan groups do not possess square integrable representations \cite{DeBievre89,Isham91}, coherent states for the group $E(2)$ (and the higher dimensional extensions $E(n)$) of the Perelomov type \cite{Perelomov86} do not admit a resolution of the identity.
+Since the Euclidean groups do not possess square integrable representations \cite{DeBievre89,Isham91}, coherent states for the group $E(2)$ (and the higher dimensional extensions $E(n)$) of the Perelomov type \cite{Perelomov86} do not admit a resolution of the identity.
 Diverse techniques have been devised to circumvent this problem, like in \cite{DeBievre89}, where the labels of the coherent states are restricted to the cylinder and further admissibility conditions are required on the fiducial or vacuum state (see also \cite{Torresani95} for applications on signal processing on the circle).
 See \cite{Leon07,Fresneda18} for a recent account of these states.
 In \cite{Isham91}, a reducible representation of E(2) is used summing up all irreducible representations with the radius of the circle belonging to an interval (considering in fact a label space defined by an annuls times a line).
 There are other approaches for the definition of coherent states on the circle, which are not related to the E(2) group, like \cite{DeBievre93a} or \cite{Gonzalez98}.
 See the review \cite{Kastrup06} for details on these and other families of coherent states on the circle.

-In this paper we shall address the issue of constructing a new resolution of the identity for coherent states of the E(2) group (in the flavor of functions representing distributions of light amplitudes on an infinite waveguide array) modifying the usual integration on the phase space (the coadjoint orbit of the group) with an invariant measure under E(2) by a double integral with a convolution kernel on a non-homogeneous subspace, the one used to define a Cauchy initial value problem for the Helmholtz equation \cite{Wolf81}.
-Helmholtz equation appears here as the eigenvalue equation of the Casimir of E(2) \cite{SphereMomentum20}.
+In this paper we shall address the issue of constructing a new resolution of the identity for coherent states of the E(2) group (in the flavor of functions representing configurations of light amplitudes on an infinite waveguide array) modifying the usual integration on the phase space (the coadjoint orbit of the group) with an invariant measure under E(2) by a double integral with a convolution kernel on a non-homogeneous subspace, the one used to define a Cauchy initial value problem for the Helmholtz equation \cite{Wolf81}, giving rise to the notion of Cauchy coherent states.
+The Helmholtz equation appears here as the eigenvalue equation of the Casimir of E(2) and has nothing to do with the fact that we are describing an optical system, being rather a consequence of the symmetry of the system, appearing also in other contexts like the momentum representation of a particle on the circle (see \cite{SphereMomentum20} for the case of the sphere $S^3$, which can easily generalized to any sphere $S^n$).
 This construction can also be performed in the usual representation of E(2) in terms of functions on the circle, and can be easily generalized to higher dimensional cases (see \cite{CSE2} for details).